 - NOTE: If the catalog file is located in the root folder, do not enter the file name in the File Path or Update package path field.
-However, if the catalog file is located in a subdirectory, enter the subdirectory name. - NOTE: If the catalog file or DUP is downloaded from downloads.dell.com, do not copy them to a subdirectory. - NOTE: Lifecycle Controller allows 256 characters in a path that includes the file name and file extension.
+However, if the catalog file is located in a subdirectory, enter the subdirectory name. - NOTE: Lifecycle Controller allows 256 characters in a path that includes the file name and file extension.
 For example, if 56 characters are used for file name and extension, only 200 characters can be used for the path.
-Lifecycle Controller does not support these characters -:, ,?,",<,>,|,#,%,^, and SPACE.
+Lifecycle Controller does not support these characters -:, \,?,",<,>,|,#,%,^, and SPACE.